3 min read

 by Jenny Shippen

-If you're thinking of using AI to write your personal statement for your university application are you clear on whether you can use it or if it's cheating?
+But if you're thinking of using them to write your personal statement are you clear on whether you can, or if it might be considered cheating?
 Read on to find out more.

 Contents: